unomove/deploy_intentmap/ReadMe.md

   }
 }
 ```

-In map.json, it defines the floorplan connections.
+map.json defines the floorplan connections.
 More details, see map.json.
 ### Running Steps
 * In server side, run ros.
 ```